For more information, fill out a quick inquiry form and we’ll send you specific information for Summer Connections 2022.

 Credit is awarded by Dwight-Englewood School in terms of units.
 Six units are the equivalent of one Carnegie credit and are awarded to major courses that meet five days a week during the regular academic year.
 Three units are the equivalent of ½ Carnegie credit and are awarded to minor courses that meet two or three times a week during the regular academic year.
 If a student wishes to receive credit for summer work, prior approval by that student’s principal or guidance counselor is necessary.
 Course descriptions and syllabi for advancement courses are available upon request.

 Please understand that our programs are kept small to facilitate learning, and many fill up quickly.
 Last-minute cancellations keep other participants from enjoying our offerings.
 Thank you for your understanding.
 A $150 non-refundable deposit must be submitted at the time of registration.
 Complete registrations also include a non-refundable $75 application fee per camper.
-Application fees will be waived for registrations made between March 1 and March 30, 2021.
+Application fees will be waived for registrations made before March 15, 2022.
 Payment for the courses/programs for which you are registering must be paid in full ten days prior to the start date.

 For Discoveries and Adventures participants, once a cohort has begun, schedule changes may only be made by the end of the first day.
 Our Operations Team is available to help families make different selections.